(one synonym is Trichetra stibosoma, Butler, 1877)

 The caterpillars are hairy, often with a long tuft of dark hairs with white tips behind the head pointing forwards.
-There is a three or four part black saddle on the back of each abdominal segment, many long pale lateral hairs, and a conspicuous set of coloured tufts along the back.
+There is a complex black saddle on the back of each abdominal segment, a conspicuous set of coloured tufts along the back, and many long pale lateral hairs.

-Over the last six years, we have had enquiries with photos from 28 people who have had either red or yellow tufted versions of the larva.
-We had 19 from Tasmania/Victoria/ACT/NSW that had red tufts (no yellow ones), and we had 9 from WA had yellow tufts(no red ones).

 The DNA evidence suggests that there is only one species that occurs from the east to the west coasts of Australia. so it would seem that there are subspecies that each breed true to colour, in various parts of the country.

 The caterpillars feed on various species of MYRTACEAE, including :

 The heads are reddish, varying from pink to red.
 The lateral hairs seem to vary for the red tufted race between white and yellow.
 Perhaps some of the variations are sexual polymorphism, or other species of Trichiocercus.
-Many of these caterpillars are parasitised and only rarely can be bred through to the adult moth.
+Many of these caterpillars are parasitised, and only rarely can be bred through to the adult moth.

 The caterpillars grow to a length of about 4 cms.
 The caterpillars pupate in a silk cocoon in ground debris.

 There is a range of wing shadings of the adult moths.
 Most are white, but specimens have be obtained from a light grey to a dark grey.
 Peter Marriott has reported seeing specimens from many places in Victoria from October to May, but there seems to be no time relationship between colour variations.
 Those from Mt.
 Martha on the Mornington Peninsula appear to be always white, but those from Ballarat and Kallista have the full range of shades.

 The females have a head and thorax that are initially covered in black hair.

 The females have a large tuft of short brown hair on the end of the abdomen, unlike the similar moth Trichiocercus mesomelas, which has black hairs around the tip of the abdomen.